5 Habits to Steal from Organized People

 • Instead of: “No matter how hard I try, I just can’t keep my house looking good like all the influencers I follow on social media.”

-• They say: “My house is a place people live in and enjoy.
+• Try: “My house is a place people live in and enjoy.
 When the time comes to reset the house for the week, it shouldn’t take me more than an hour to do so.”

-For one thing, you already know what so-and-so posts to their highlight reel isn’t a true picture of how they actually live on a daily basis — and your end-of-the-weekend mess isn’t the full story, either.
+For one thing, what so-and-so posts to their highlight reel may not be a true picture of how they actually live on a daily basis — and your end-of-the-weekend mess isn’t the full story, either.
 According to DiTer Avest, owner of D is Organized in Baltimore, organized people are as realistic as they are on the ball.
 They know homes are dynamic, not static, and they come up with game plans for resetting their spaces when things cross a particular line.

 • Instead of: “I just don’t have time or energy to keep everything in its place.”

-• They say: “Time seems to be getting away from me — I’ll create routines to ensure I have time to care for my house and myself.”
+• Try: “Time seems to be getting away from me — I’ll create routines to ensure I have time to care for my house and myself.”

 Let’s be honest: Keeping stuff organized takes work.
 And if you’re already busy or overwhelmed, you might think you don’t have time to get that work done.
 Organized people don’t see it that way, says Avest.
 Instead, they recognize that a well-organized space is a key to enjoying and resting in their homes, so they’re willing to cut out the calendar clutter that keeps them from achieving that state of calm in their spaces.